Components

 - Parameters:

-One of ‘bounding_box’ or ‘polygon’, indicating what type of input the spatial extent is
+extent_type (str) – One of ‘bounding_box’ or ‘polygon’, indicating what type of input the spatial extent is

 A list containing the spatial extent OR a string containing a filename.
-If file is False, spatial_extent should be a list of coordinates in decimal degrees of [lower-left-longitude, lower-left-latitute, upper-right-longitude, upper-right-latitude] or [longitude1, latitude1, longitude2, latitude2, … longitude_n,latitude_n, longitude1,latitude1].
+If file is False, spatial_extent should be a list of coordinates in decimal degrees of [lower-left-longitude, lower-left-latitude, upper-right-longitude, upper-right-latitude] or [longitude1, latitude1, longitude2, latitude2, … longitude_n,latitude_n, longitude1,latitude1].

 If file is True, spatial_extent is a string containing the full file path and filename to the file containing the desired spatial extent.

-Indication for whether the spatial_extent string is a filename or coordinate list
+file (bool, default False) – Indication for whether the spatial_extent string is a filename or coordinate list

 - Returns:

-Returns a GeoPandas GeoDataFrame containing the spatial extent.
+gdf – Returns a GeoPandas GeoDataFrame containing the spatial extent.
 The GeoDataFrame will have only one entry unless a geospatial file was submitted.

 See also